 As you can see, the driver has been download to the storage location we defined Driver Storage Selection above.

-Connecting to MDT Environments: This enables you to specify an alternative location for MDT installation.
+This enables you to specify an alternative location for MDT installation.
 More information on this as we proceed.
 For MDT imports, you will have to connect to the MDT environment using the MDT Settings prior to pressing the “create Driver Packages” button.
 Ensure you have MDT installed and the MDT PowerShell module is available for MDT downloads.
-Below are features supported by the Driver Automation Tool for MDT at the time of this writing.
+At the time of this writing, here are the features supported by the Driver Automation Tool for MDT:

 – Auto or manual selection of the MDT PS module,